ucsb-cs148-s21/t7-local-network-file-transfer/docs/BUILD.md

 > Is building your own Loft too difficult?
 Then head over [here](https://github.com/ucsb-cs148-s21/t7-local-network-file-transfer/releases) to get a prefabricated Loft.

+#### Important ####
+- Unfortunately, building on macOS does not work.
+- Thanks to an incompatibility between `pyinstaller` and `cryptography`, building on Windows only works on the `feature/no-https` branch, which completely disables the HTTPS option.

 ## Table of Contents ##
 - [Dependencies](#gathering-the-materials)
 - [Building](#putting-it-all-together)